vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 argument to `foo` in `foo "a b c"`, is encoded exactly the same as `"a "b" c"`, or for that matter `a" "b" "c`.
 What's going on here?

-Part of the problem is if we for example try to read https://docs.microsoft.com/en-us/previous-versions//17w5ykft(v=vs.85)?redirectedfrom=MSDN we are lead to believe we can simply scan a string for balanced pairs of double-quoted strings to identify individual arguments.
+Part of the problem is if we try to read https://docs.microsoft.com/en-us/previous-versions//17w5ykft(v=vs.85)?redirectedfrom=MSDN we are lead to believe we can simply scan a string for balanced pairs of double-quoted strings to identify individual arguments.
 This is not the way to